Nottingham-CTU/REDCap-UI-Tweaker/README.md

 Note that some of the options might not be displayed on a particular data entry form if they are not relevant.

+### Allow custom submit options
+Allow use of the **@SAVEOPTIONS** action tag to specify the options for submitting a data entry form.
+This is applied on a per-form basis by using the action tag on any of the fields on that form.
+The first @SAVEOPTIONS action tag encountered on the form will be used, excluding fields hidden by branching logic when the form loads.

+To use this action tag, enter `@SAVEOPTIONS=` followed by a comma separated list of submit options:
+* record &ndash; *Save & Exit Form*
+* continue &ndash; *Save & Stay*
+* nextinstance &ndash; *Save & Add New Instance*
+* nextform &ndash; *Save & Go To Next Form*
+* nextrecord &ndash; *Save & Go To Next Record*
+* exitrecord &ndash; *Save & Exit Record*

 ### Use alternate status icons
 Replaces some of the record status icons so they can be more easily distinguished by people with colour vision deficiency.

+### Add a 'simplified view' option to the codebook
+If enabled, a button will be added to the codebook page to show a simplified view.
+This will hide any buttons and icons from the codebook table, remove the field number column and simplify the instrument headings.
+Once the simplified view is shown, a button to select the table is displayed to make it easier to copy the table e.g. for use in documentation.

 ### Redirect users with one project to that project
 If this option is enabled, users with only one project will be redirected to that project the first